 First, tap the Xbox button in the center of your controller — aka the big, circular logo button that lights up.
 This will open the Xbox Guide Menu.
 Once there, click the “Y” button to instantly take a screenshot.
 This will save a moment in a game for you to share and revisit.

 Capturing a screenshot using voice commands

-If you’re using a Kinect sensor — the proprietary motion sensor that was once bundled with the Xbox One — simply say “Xbox, take a screenshot.”
-Alternatively, if you’re using Microsoft’s newer Cortana instead of the Kinect’s legacy commands, say “Hey Cortana, take a screenshot!”
+If you’re using a Kinect sensor — the proprietary motion sensor that was once bundled with the Xbox One — simply say, “Xbox, take a screenshot.”
+Alternatively, if you’re using an Amazon Alexa instead of the Kinect’s legacy commands, say, “Alexa, take a screenshot!”
 The latter command will work with your Kinect sensor or a headset, assuming you’ve enabled the feature.
-To do so, head to the Settings app on your Xbox and select All Settings, followed by System.
-Finally, choose Cortana Settings and turn on your AI companion.

 Sharing your screenshots

 When you’re ready to share the screenshots you’ve taken, go to the Guide Menu by pressing the Xbox Button on the controller.
 At the end of the guide menu are a few options to choose from: Screenshot, Record That, Capture Options, and System Options.
 To open a list of recent captures, simply long-press the View button on the controller.
 Find and select the image you want to share, which will open a Share Panel.

 You’ll be prompted with a selection of outlets — among them Activity Feed, Twitter, OneDrive, and private messages — from which to choose.
 Once that’s taken care of, you’re finished!
 Your masterpiece will live on forever.
 You can also set your screenshots as your home background, or save them across different locations, in case your console is hooked up to an external storage device.

 - Best Xbox Series S deals: consoles, games, and accessories